 Important: When available, we use affiliate links and may earn a commission!

-That’s exactly what we’ll be focusing on here in this complete guide on how to make a video intro.
-We’ll cover the recommended process for creating a YouTube intro tutorial from start to finish and wrap it all up with the #1 tip for keeping your viewers engaged.
+That’s exactly what we’ll be focusing on in this complete guide on how to include an animated intro in your video creation process.
+We’ll be covering the steps from start to finish and wrap it all up with the #1 tip for keeping your viewers engaged.

 This Guide to Making Animated Video Intros will Cover: